Anomalous Knudsen effect signaling long-lived modes in 2D electron gases

 Electron-electron relaxation in 2D is dominated by head-on collisions.
 However, as first pointed out by Gurzhi and coauthors~\cite{gurzhi_1995}, it only affects the even part of the electron distribution function: The contribution of the head-on collisions to the relaxation of the odd part cancels out, and the subdominant scattering channel needs to be taken into account.
 As such, the odd harmonics become long-lived compared with the even ones.
-This results in the appearance of the novel ``tomographic'' regime of the electron flow in two dimensions~\cite{ledwith_2019, ledwith_2019a}, characterized by particular flow profiles~\cite{ledwith_2019a} and scale-dependent viscosities~\cite{ledwith_2019a, kryhin_2023a, kryhin_2024}.
+This results in the appearance of the novel ``tomographic'' regime of the electron flow in two dimensions~\cite{ledwith_2019, ledwith_2019a}, characterized by particular flow profiles~\cite{ledwith_2019a} and scale-dependent viscosities~\cite{ledwith_2019a, kryhin_2023a, kryhin_2025}.

 Although the spatial profile of the electron flow can already be observed experimentally~\cite{sulpizio_2019}, it is difficult to associate it with a given transport regime~\cite{heilmann_2024}.
+It has also been argued, that the tomographic flow can explain the linear-in-temperature dependence of kinematic viscosity in highly-doped mono- and bi-layer graphene~\cite{zeng_2024}.
+In Ref.~\cite{moiseenko_2024}, it has been suggested that the lifetimes of the angular harmonics can be directly obtained from the shapes of cyclotron resonances.
+Although their measurements report longer lifetime of the third-order harmonic as of the second-order one, the difference is not large and results remain inconclusive.

-We instead predict a unique transport signature stemming from the long-lived modes in 2D.
+Overall, looking for some simple signatures of the tomographic flow regime remains an open problem.
+In our work, we predict a unique transport signature stemming from the long-lived modes in 2D.

 The angular diffusion of the electrons on the Fermi surface can be described by the kernel $I_{ee}(\varphi,\varphi^\prime)$, where $\varphi$ and $\varphi^\prime$ parametrize two positions on it.
 If we assume the shape of the Fermi surface to be almost circular, we can expand the kernel in circular harmonics